Arkansas Wage Law Explained

 Statute of limitations

 Arkansas’s deadline for filing an overtime claim adheres to the FLSA, which requires those seeking to recover unpaid back overtime wages file a lawsuit within two years from the date of the employer’s wage violation.
 So a lawsuit filed today would be able to seek recovery of back overtime for only the prior 2 (sometimes 3) years.

-willful if the employer knew that its conduct was prohibited by the FLSA or
+The statute of limitations may be extended to three years if an employer’s violation of the FLSA was willful.
+An FLSA violation is deemed willful if the employer knew that its conduct was prohibited by the FLSA or showed reckless disregard.

 Contact us for a free and confidential review of your situation.